Watt, H.C. to Williams, W.P.J.

 WEEKS, Gunner John, No. 2376.

 Age at enlistment: 24.
 Religion: CE.
 Single.
-Labourer, of Rockhampton,
+Labourer, of Rockhampton, Queensland.

 Next of kin: Father; John Weeks, of Chiselhurst, Kent, England.